ChromiaProject/postchain-eif/doc/token-bridge-configuration.md

 An example of the single-chain configuration can be found in the [chromia.yml](/postchain-eif-core/src/test/resources/net/postchain/eif/chromia.yml) file of the current repository.

-> **Note:** To prevent the replaying of withdrawals—whether by events or snapshots—across all bridge contracts within a single EVM network connected to a specific Chromia chain, we recommend deploying only **one ERC20 bridge contract** per EVM network for each Chromia chain.
+> **Note:** To prevent the replaying of withdrawals — whether by events or snapshots — across all bridge contracts within a single EVM network connected to a specific Chromia chain, we recommend deploying only **one ERC20 bridge contract** per EVM network for each Chromia chain.
 If multiple contracts must be deployed, ensure that the sets of tokens they support **do not overlap**.